Theocat321/battlehips-coursework/readme.md

 To run tests be in the root directory for the project in terminal and enter `pytest` in CLI

+A mixture of defensive programming and try except statments have been used in this project.

 ## Developer Documentation
 Full documentation can be seen throughout the code base in comments and docstrings.
 There are docstrings for each function and module.